worthingtonjg/rubiks-cube/README.md

 # CubeController Script

-The CubeController maintains the cubie matrix, tracks the state of the cube, and is the top level controller for the cube.
+- The CubeController maintains the cubie matrix, tracks the state of the cube, and is the top level controller for the cube.
+- Parented to the CubeController GameObject

 **Fields**